tjfentie/GAME-Resource-Test/docs/session-walkthrough.md

         * Start simple and progress toward the goal game

-??? info "Choose Type of Access"
-    **Question:** Has an appropriate controller or access method been selected?
+??? info "**Question:** Has an appropriate controller or access method been selected?"

     ???
 "If Yes"